 - Be a first time participant in KATR.

-- Have an opioid use disorder or history of overdose due to opioid use.
+- Have an opioid use disorder, history of overdose from opioid use, or stimulant use disorder.

 - Be in treatment or early stages of recovery.